affinidi/atn-workshop-nextjs/Module-1/affinidi-login.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the home page with Affinidi login button.
-Clicking on button willl start login flow using Affinidi Vault.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the home page with the Affinidi login button.
+Clicking on the button will start the login flow using Affinidi Vault.